 Most colleges require either the American College Test (ACT) or the Scholastic Aptitude Test (SAT) for admission.
 Students are encouraged to talk with the counselor early during their junior year to determine the appropriate exam to take; entrance exams are usually taken at the end of the junior year.
-Prior to enrollment in a Texas public college or university, most students must take an assessment test, such as the Texas Higher Education Assessment [THEA] test.
+Prior to enrollment in a Texas public college or university, most students must take an assessment test, such as the TSI.